andrei-stoica26/GSABenchmark/README.md

 Users can also define their own gene set analysis methods to be assessed with GSABenchmark.
 User-defined methods must meet the following criteria:

 - The name of the method starts with `run`.
-- The first parameter is a Seurat or SingleCellExperiment object
+- The first parameter is a Seurat or SingleCellExperiment object.
 - The second parameter is a character vector of genes.
 - The third parameter is a character.
 - The method returns a Seurat or SingleCellExperiment object with cell scores in the metadata column denoted by the third parameter.